West_Lake

 • Lesser South Lake lies north of Nanshan Road, west of the Su Causeway, and south of the Viewing Fish at Flowery Pond sight.
 Republican-era records describe it as situated west of Yinbo Bridge and south of Guanyu Pavilion.[54]

-Ten Scenes
+Ten scenes

 Traditionally, there are ten classic scenic spots on the West Lake, each remembered by a four-character epithet.
 Collectively, they are known as the Ten Scenes of West Lake, of which the rating dates back to the Song dynasty.
 Each is marked by a stele with an epithet written in the calligraphy of the Qianlong Emperor.[55]
 The ten scenes include:[56]